What are Bodwell High School's admissions requirements?

 What co-curricular clubs and activities do you offer?

 Bodwell students enjoy a wide variety of co-curricular clubs and activities in athletics, academics, fine arts and creative arts.
 There is also a school-wide activity once per term and field trips as part of classroom learning.
 It is mandatory to join at least one co-curricular club or activity.
-Please refer to co-curricular page for more information.

 How does Bodwell High School communicate with parents?